Do You Have To Change Water In Kratky Method?

 This type of water is good because it does not contain any microorganisms.
 As a result, the solution based on this water will stay cleaner for a longer period of time.

 A good alternative is regular tap water.
 It is much cheaper but needs to be pre-treated.
+Before filling your Kratky with tap water, run it through the UV sterilizer.

 Water pH